droe-lang/droe-lang.github.io/src/guide/actions.md

   url: /guide/data-structures/
 ---

 Actions are functions within modules that accept parameters and return values.
-They enable code reuse, encapsulation, and clean separation of concerns in Roelang programs.
+They enable code reuse, encapsulation, and clean separation of concerns in Roe programs.

 ## Action Syntax